The Grand Tavern

 Liquor: Good selection of craft beers and specialty cocktails.
 Fair selection of wines.

-The Grand Tavern, located in the Neptune warehouse district across the street from the train station in Bradley Beach is noted for its well-executed tavern menu with a friendly, welcoming, neighborhood feeling.
+The Grand Tavern, nestled in the Neptune warehouse district just across from the Bradley Beach train station, is celebrated for its thoughtfully crafted tavern fare and its warm, inviting neighborhood vibe.

-The restaurant is owned and operated by Paul Holzeimer and Ashley Coyte, both of whom have previously worked at Pascal and Sabine in Asbury Park.
-Chef Paul Holzheimer received his formal culinary training at the French Culinary Institute in Paris, and honed his skills at Sirena Restaurant in Long Branch and as executive chef at Porta in Asbury Park.
+Owned and operated by Paul Holzeimer and Ashley Coyte—both alumni of Pascal and Sabine in Asbury Park—the restaurant reflects their experience and passion.
+Chef Holzeimer, a graduate of the French Culinary Institute in Paris, sharpened his skills at Sirena in Long Branch and later served as executive chef at Porta in Asbury Park.

-The interior of the small 50 seat restaurant is basic-rustic, with exposed beam ceilings, green patterned wallpaper, burgundy leather banquettes with a large U-shaped mahogany bar surrounded by copper bar stools as the center-piece of the dining area.
-There is an open view of the kitchen.
+The cozy, 50-seat interior has a rustic charm, featuring exposed beam ceilings, green-patterned wallpaper, burgundy leather banquettes, and a striking U-shaped mahogany bar surrounded by copper stools—the centerpiece of the dining room.
+Guests can also enjoy an open view of the bustling kitchen.

-Street parking fills early.
-Suggest parking in the commuter lot at the Bradley Train Station.
+Pro tip: Street parking fills up quickly.
+Consider using the commuter lot at the Bradley Beach Train Station.

-The Grand Tavern is open seven days/week for dinner
+The Grand Tavern is open daily for dinner.
+Reservations are highly recommended—including at the bar.